315kW / 510kWh

 Energy Storage, Utility Bill Optimization

 Faced with rising demand charges and changing rate structures, Granite pursued energy storage to gain the flexibility to buy energy at the most inexpensive times and use stored power when costs are higher.
-Granite first installed Stem energy storage at its French Camp site, near Stockton, in 2018.
+Granite first installed Stem energy storage at its French Camp site, near Stockton, California, in 2018.
 The success of that project moved Granite to install Stem systems at four other locations.
-In 2020, Stem’s Athena™ smart storage software saved Granite $860,000 on utility bills.
+In 2020, the combination of Stem’s Athena smart energy software and a storage-friendly tariff saved Granite $860,000 on utility bills.

-In 2020, Stem’s Athena smart storage software saved Granite $85,000 at the French Camp location and $860,000 across all five of its Stem systems.
+Athena’s AI capabilities monitor grid conditions and automatically switch Granite’s plants to battery power during peak demand times.
+In 2020, Stem’s Athena software and the Option S tariff saved Granite $85K at the French Camp location and $860K across all five of its Stem systems.
 More installations are in progress.